 Reply to your Notification of Selection Results before the deadline in order to keep your place.
 If you have been admitted or given a place on the waiting list in the first round of selection, you have to reply to your offer at www.universityadmissions.se in order to keep your place.
 If you have been admitted in the second round of selection, alternatively been admitted late, you do not have to reply to your offer.

-If you have been admitted or placed on a waiting list for a programme or a course but is no longer interested it is important that you decline your offer.
+If you have been admitted or placed on a waiting list for a programme or a course but are no longer planning to attend, it is important that you decline your offer.
 Doing so will allow your place to be offered to someone else.
-You decline your offer through ”My pages” on university.se
+You decline your offer through ”My pages” on universityadmission.se

 When you decline your offer you will be withdrawn from the programme or course.
 If you regret your decision, you have to make a late application, providing it is still possible to apply to the programme.
 Your chances to get readmitted are small if you have chosen to decline your offer.
 It is therefore important to be sure about the decision you make.